 A mix of three well-known medicines not only slows down, but reverses the aging processes.
 It is the conclusion of one studio just published in Nature e Biomedical.

-Nine people benefited for a year from a growth hormone-based treatment to reverse aging and two diabetes drugs in a University of California test.
+Nine people benefited for a year from an aging-reversing treatment of a growth hormone and two anti-diabetes drugs in a University of California trial.

-At the end of the course of treatment, according to the studies, the patients "recovered" a biological age younger than 2.5 years.
+At the end of the treatment cycle, according to studies, patients "recovered" a biological age that was 2.5 years younger.

 Here too I intrude to throw water on the fire: the results are there and are confirmed, but the group of tests is made up of Caucasians only and a second comparison test is missing to better contextualize the results of the research.

-For many, the theme ofimmortality it is the holy grail of both futurism and medicine.
+For many, the topic ofimmortality it is the holy grail of both futurism and medicine.

-Even those who do not have the slightest intention of living forever, the idea of being able to live without the ravages of time still sounds much better than living longer but among the thousand ailments of old age.
+Even those who don't have the slightest intention of living forever, the idea of being able to live without the ravages of time still sounds much better than living longer but with the thousand ailments of old age.

 How is the shape measured?

-Scientists measure biological aging by considering something called the "epigenetic clock".
-One of the main measurement methods was developed by a study co-author, Dr. Steve horvath of the University of California.
+Scientists measure biological aging by looking at something called the “epigenetic clock.”
+One of the main measurement methods was developed by a co-author of the study, Dr Steve horvath of the University of California.

 These changes do not alter the DNA sequence, but can damage the way a section of the genetic code can be turned on or off, or interfere with other biological processes.